muneer78/muneer78.github.io/_posts/2024-09-08-fake-cricket.md

 date: 2024-09-08
 ---

 This story is wild.
-Just goes to show that you need to do your research before putting your wagers down
+Just goes to show that you need to do your research before putting your wagers down.

 [The Fake Indian Cricket League Created for Real Online Betting](https://www.bloomberg.com/news/features/2024-08-11/the-fake-indian-cricket-league-created-for-real-online-betting):